peppegili/3_Capstone_Project_ML_Engineer/README.md

 ![AutoML Rundetails completed](./img/automl_rundetails_completed.png)

-All the others screenshots of the experiment have been store [here](./img).
+All the others screenshots of the experiment have been stored [here](./img).

 *TODO* add how could you have improved it?